The First Stone

 We want to know how theory around justice manifests in our collective and individual lived experiences.
 We want to be challenged, informed, driven into reflection and action.
 The Justice Forum sets the table for a number of critical (and digital) conversations.

-Our team gathers at Buddies in Bad Times Theatre for a six week immersion in themes and provocations, led by director Yvette Nolan.
+Our team gathers at Buddies in Bad Times Theatre for an immersion in themes and provocations,

 YVETTE NOLAN DIRECTOR